A Natural Fiber Wardrobe: A Simple Guide to Getting Started

 Think Long-Term: Timelessness, Not Trends

 Choose pieces that will outlast the trends.
-Find what styles work for you and that you feel truly comfortable in.
+Find what styles work for you and that you feel truly comfortable in and fit your own lifestyle - not someone else's.
 These are your wardrobe staples, the foundational pieces that you can work with each time you go to your closet.

 Holistically Curate Your Closet